-Approximately 30 countries currently grow hemp across Europe, Asia, and North and South America, including Germany, France, Denmark, the Netherlands, Canada, Chile, Japan, and South Korea, to name just a few.
+Approximately 30 countries currently grow hemp across Europe, Asia, and North and South America, including the U.S., Germany, France, Denmark, the Netherlands, Canada, Chile, Japan, and South Korea, to name just a few.

 Efforts to legalize hemp cultivation were furthered in 2014 after President Barack Obama signed the Agricultural Act, also known as the 2014 Farm Bill, into law.

 Section 7606 of that Act legalized the growing and cultivating of industrial hemp for research purposes in states “where such growth and cultivation is legal under State law, notwithstanding existing Federal statutes that would otherwise criminalize such conduct.”

 In the U.S., nearly 10,000 acres of hemp were planted in 2016 in a total of 15 states, with successful crops harvested in Colorado, Hawaii, Indiana, Kentucky, Maine, Minnesota, Nebraska, Nevada, New York, North Dakota, Oregon, Tennessee, Vermont, Virginia, and West Virginia.
 Since then, hemp cultivation in the U.S. has boomed.

 By 2018, over 30 states had established hemp cultivation as part of government approved hemp pilot programs.
 These crops were part of state hemp pilot programs meant for research purposes, rather than commercial production, but they were an important initial step towards building a successful hemp industry in the U.S.